-Getting the best deal on log truck insurance can be tough.
-We can help by bringing you 3 agents who will compete for your business.
+Getting a good rate on log truck insurance can be tough.
+We can help by bringing you 3 agents, who understand logging, that will compete for your business.
 Just complete our easy quote form.

 Log Truck Insurance Companies